 A high level of support was expressed in the responses to the Call for Inputs for placing the shortlist of potential harmonised uses of the 1900-1920 MHz and 2010-2025 MHz frequency bands (as proposed for further study in the EC Mandate) into the above 3 categories, although it became visible from the contributions that it was desirable to further investigate and clarify the technical characteristics and usage conditions for specific candidate applications during the development of the final CEPT Report.

-[Editor’s note: Information on compatibility / sharing studies and results need to be added later on.]
+[Editor’s note: Information on compatibility / sharing studies and results need to be added .]

+[Editor’s note: Concluding remarks to be added.]